aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Most systems, other than monoliths, use **more than one boundary strategy**.
 A system using service boundaries may also have some local process boundaries.
 Indeed, as service is just a facade for a set of interacting local processes.
 A service or a local process will almost certainly be either a monolith composed of source code components or a set of dynamically linked deployment compoents.

 This means that the boundaries in a system will often be **a mixture** of local chatty boundaries and boundaries that work with latency.

+#### CHAPTER 19.
+POLICY AND LEVEL

+A program is a detailed description of the policy by which inputs are transformed into outputs.

+The policy is broken into many smaller statements of policy (SoP).

+Each of the SoPs can:

+- describe particular BR;
+- define certain reports formatting;
+- validations some input;
+- etc.

+We should separate these SoPs from one another, and regroup them based on the ways they change.
+SoPs that change at the same time, for the same reasons, and at the same level, belong to the same component.

+The art of architecture often involves forming the regrouped components into a **directed acyclic graph**.
+The nodes of the graph are the components that contain policies at the same level.
+The directed edges are the deps between these components.